| Database Tour |

 )

-So, there are several ways to connect Oracle databases in Database Tour:
+So, there are several ways to connect to Oracle databases in Database Tour:

 (required parameters are highlighted)